-By getting the iPod Touch rather than the lighter, smaller iPods I could use it as a ebook reader – I read a lot and if I can save using my iPhone for this it has a big impact on the phone’s battery life. iBooks came pre-installed.
+By getting the iPod Touch rather than the lighter, smaller iPods I could use it as a ebook reader – I read a lot and if I can save using my iPhone for this it has a big impact on my phone’s battery life.

 This device is mine, not Octagon’s, but I may need to do some work on it.